-PEDU 202 (2-2-0) Individual and Dual Sports: A practical study of methods and materials for teaching tennis, badminton, golf, camping, and track and field, with emphasis on developing materials and adapting strategies to the level of the learner.
+PEDU 202 (2-2-0) Individual and Dual Sports: A practical introduction to the individual and dual sports of archery, camping, and indoor and outdoor games, with emphasis on the knowledge base of each sport, teaching techniques and methods, playing strategies, mechanical analyses, and skill development.

-PEDU 204 (2-2-0) Methods and Materials in Individual and Dual Sports: A practical introduction to the individual and dual sports of archery, badminton, golf, tennis, and camping, with emphasis on the knowledge base of each sport, the methods and techniques of teaching each, playing strategies, mechanical analyses, and skill development.
+PEDU 204 (2-2-0) Methods and Materials in Individual and Dual Sports: A practical introduction to the individual and dual sports of badminton, golf, and tennis, with emphasis on the knowledge base of each sport, the methods and techniques of teaching each, playing strategies, mechanical analyses, and skill development.